Updated July 2023

 Scoring and Recommendations

 The system can score and recommend content based on what has been successfully used in the past.
-If a rep is selling to a manufacturing enterprise in Germany, and is in the discovery stage of the sales cycle, there is a set of content that has been successfully used for deals like that in the past.
-Every characteristic of the deal is analyzed – the region, the vertical, the company size, the stage of the sales cycle – to find the content that has performed the best.
+If a rep is selling to a manufacturing enterprise in Germany and is in the discovery stage of the sales cycle, they can access the content that has been successfully used for deals like that in the past.
+Every characteristic of the deal is analyzed – the region, the industry, the company size, the stage of the sales cycle – to find the content that has performed the best.
 Based on what was used in deals that closed, and whether that content had a measurable impact on the likelihood and the velocity of the deal moving forward, the system shows the rep which items are the most likely to be effective for this customer.

 At most companies, much of the content that reaches the customer through the sales team has been modified and repackaged.
-Sellers customize decks to be relevant to the customers they are engaged with, remixing slides from existing presentations and adding unique content relevant to the deal in play.
-Up to 80% of the content is modified in some way before it gets to the customer.
+Sellers customize decks in the format most relevant to the customers they are engaged with, remixing slides from existing presentations and adding unique content relevant to the deal in play.

 In the past, changing a single word in a presentation created a new file that looked entirely different from the original.
 If the analytics system can’t track the original content as it is modified and repackaged, most of the data about customer engagement will be lost.
 Data science uncovers those relationships and measures the true usage and performance statistics for the content that your company is creating.